On the Gille theorem for the relative projective line: A special case of Theorem

 \begin{proof}[Proof of Theorem \ref{th:sc}]

 If $\bu'$ is empty (i.e. $\bG$ is anisotropic over $\bu$), then the bundle $\cG_{\bu}$ is trivial by the Gille theorem \cite[Th\'eor\`eme 3.8]{GilleTorseurs}.
-Since the bundle $\cG_\bu$ is trivial, by~\cite[Theorem 1]{Tsy} (in case $U$ is of mixed characteristic) and by~\cite[Proposition 9.6]{PSV} (in case $U$ is equicharacteristic) the $\bG$-bundle $\cG$ is extended from $U$ via the pull-back along the projection $pr_U: \P^1_U\to U$.
+Since the bundle $\cG_\bu$ is trivial, by Theorem~\ref{th:tsy} the $\bG$-bundle $\cG$ is extended from $U$ via the pull-back along the projection $pr_U: \P^1_U\to U$.
 By assumption $\cG|_{\infty\times U}$ is trivial, hence $\cG$ is trivial.